PPK stands for Post-Processed Kinematic.

 When a drone flies at high speeds, the autopilot receives position readings only each several meters.
 The accuracy of, say, 2 meters is not enough for surveying.

-As a result of UAV PPK mapping with Reach, you'll have a set of images and a text file containing a list of accurate coordinates corresponding to each photo.
+As a result of UAV PPK mapping with Reach, you will have a set of images and a text file containing a list of accurate coordinates corresponding to each photo.
 This data is then imported in mapping software such as Agisoft PhotoScan, DroneDeploy, Pix4d, etc.

 DJI Drones Workaround

-You can’t easily integrate Reach M2 with DJI Mavic or Phantom, as their cameras don’t have hot shoe.
+You cannot easily integrate Reach M+ with DJI Mavic or Phantom, as their cameras don’t have hot shoe.
 But you can always stick to working with GCPs, which is simple and efficient for small areas – just like your DJI drone.